This light chicken pot pie uses phyllo dough and a lightened up sauce to make a healthier version of the comfort food you love!

 Gradually add the milk and stir until smooth.

-Continue to cook, stirring occasionally, until the mixture comes to a simmer and thickens.
+Continue to cook, stirring occasionally, until the mixture comes to a simmer and the flour thickens the sauce.

 Remove the pan from the heat; stir in the shredded chicken and frozen vegetables.

-Use an 8 x 11 baking dish and the phyllo sheets will fit perfectly across the top without trimming.
-Phyllo is only tricky when you have to cut it and mold it.
+If you use an 8 x 11 baking dish, the phyllo sheets will fit perfectly across the top without trimming.

-If you're baking the light chicken pot pie with phyllo dough crust, preheat the oven to 400°F and bake for 20 - 25 minutes or until the topping is golden brown.
+Preheat the oven to 400ยฐF and bake for 20 - 25 minutes or until the topping is golden brown and the chicken filling is hot and bubbly.

 Variations